Icaruslaughashefell/stickinpilegame/README.md

 ## 👩‍💻 Coded with Love (and Vengeance)

-Because sometimes, you just wanna beat a Python script at its own game 🫶 If you have ideas for ✨hard mode✨, cursed dialogue, or multiplayer chaos, PRs are welcome!
+Because sometimes, you just wanna beat a Python script at its own game 🫶

 ---

-Would you like it in markdown format so you can copy-paste directly into your file, or want me to help push it to a GitHub repo next? 🧸💻